alexgl-github/alexgl-github.github.io/_posts/2021-03-23-Gumbel-Softmax.md

 ## Gumbel-Softmax

-### In some deep learning problems we need to draw samples from a categorical distribution with probabilities $$\pi$$.
+### In some deep learning problems we need to draw samples from a categorical distribution.
-For example, in certain reinforcement learning algorithms, next action is sampled randomly from probabilities predicted by policy DNN
+For example, in certain reinforcement learning algorithms, next action is sampled randomly from probabilities $$\pi$$ predicted by policy DNN

 $$
 z = argmax(G + log(\pi))